-Here is an introduction to the theme we have been exploring recently on Sunday morning
+Here is an introduction to themes we have been exploring on Sunday mornings

 THE GOOD NEWS FROM MARK